kitchenplan/kitchenplan/README.md

 Do you have a config repository? [y,n] n
 ```

-If this is you first install using v2.1 of Kitchenplan, your aswer will be no. By doing so Kitchenplan will setup '/opt', create the kitchenplan folder structure, setup a bare configuration and put it all in a local git repository.
+If this is your first install using v2.1 of Kitchenplan, your aswer will be no. By doing so Kitchenplan will setup '/opt', create the kitchenplan folder structure, setup a bare configuration and put it all in a local git repository.
 Put this repository on Github (or any git server) and get to working on the configuration files.

 ```
 -> Making sure /opt exists and I can write to it